BEST COLD WEATHER SLEEPING BAGS OF 2019

 Bottom Line: If you are not a regular winter camper or your budget is more constrained then the Kelty Cosmic 0 is an excellent choice to get you kitted out right, without breaking the bank.

 Every year, millions of people wander outdoors to go camping.
 As a result, outdoor gear is big business.
 Choosing the right equipment can make or break your outdoor adventure.
 For those who like to rough it, cold-weather sleeping bags are an essential piece of gear.
-Six of the top cold-weather sleeping bags of 2017 includes:
+Six of the top winter sleeping bags of 2017 includes:

 EN Lower Limit